avikdutta772000/AI-ML-projects/README.md

 # AI-ML-projects
-This repo contains code details of the projects related to ML/DL and data science.
+1) The dgl_model.ipynb file contains code base for the deep GAT implementation of the Policy Network
+2) The rml_model.ipynb file contains code base for the deep neural network representation of the Policy Network as proposed in the Montazeralghaem paper.